viclew1/VLDofusBot/README.md

 #### Individual scripts

 If you select a character (by clicking on its card), you'll enter **Individual** mode.
-In this mode, you can edit your character's AI and run scripts only for him.

-On the right, you can edit the spells your character will use when fighting.
+In this mode, you can run scripts on one character only, and you can edit the spells your character's AI can use on the right.

 ![Scripts individual](demo/scripts_screen_individual.png)